nikolaybutnik/resu-mint/README.md

 # Generate new migration from schema changes
 npx supabase db diff --file new_migration

+# Create a new migration file
+npx supabase migration new <name>

 # Regenerate types after schema changes (only needed if you modify the migration)
 npx supabase gen types typescript --local > src/lib/types/database.ts